DimitrieStoica/anotherstoic.github.io/data-structures/trees/README.md

 # Trees
-- widely used data structure
+- trees are widely used data structure
 - a tree is made out of Nodes with zero or several references to other nodes

 ## Vocabulary